 A lot of people use the services of agents as well.
 All you have to do is submit your documents and they will take care of the rest.
 But I preferred to go about the hypothecation cancellation process myself.
-Using an agency’s service is more cost-effective, though, if you have to make a long distance trip to the RTO.
+Using an agency’s service is more cost-effective and time-effective though if you have to make a long-distance trip to the RTO.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.